swsms/code-analyzer-tool/README.md

 ```
 The order must always be from the first to last line.

-Your program can output another message instead of Too long line.
+Your program can output another `message` instead of Too `long line`.
 The rest part of the output must exactly match the provided example.
-In this code S001, S means a stylistic issue, and 001 is the internal number of the issue.
+In this code S001, S means a stylistic issue, and `001` is the internal number of the issue.